Lexus ES Review 2025: Price, specs & boot space

 Refinement and noise levels

 Lexus has taken the superb refinement of the previous GS model and used it as a springboard to make the ES even more hushed.
-Where the F Sport model of the GS could suffer from a little rumble created by its 19-inch wheels and tyres, the ES suppresses this much more effectively.
-There’s still a little noise to be heard, but it’s only really noticeable in comparison to the other ES models.

-In both the ES and Takumi models, road noise is all but absent from the cabin, while the 2.5-litre petrol engine is usually a distant hum.
-Only when you demand the most from acceleration does the engine make itself heard with soaring revs thanks to the quirks of a CVT transmission, and it's not an especially pleasant sound in the context of rivals that can be had with smooth six-cylinder diesels, for example.
+In both the standard and Takumi models, road noise is all but absent from the cabin, while the 2.5-litre petrol engine is usually a distant hum.
+Only when you demand the most from acceleration does the engine make itself heard with soaring revs, thanks to the quirks of a CVT transmission, and it's not an especially pleasant sound in the context of rivals that can be had with smooth six-cylinder diesels, for example.

 The sleek shape of the ES does a very good job of slicing through the air and keeps buffeting noises on the outside, even at higher motorway speeds.
 On top of this, all of the controls work with a satisfyingly positive, crafted action that speaks of great refinement.